stujones11/minetest-3d_armor/README.md

 percentage chance of restoring the lost health points.
 Overall armor level is boosted by 10% when wearing a full matching set (helmet, chestplate, leggings and boots of the same material)

+Fire protection has been added by TenPlus1 and in use when ethereal mod is found and crystal armor has been enabled.  each piece of armor offers 1 fire protection, level 1 protects against torches, level 2 against crystal spikes, 3 for fire and 5 protects when in lava.

 Compatible with player skins [skins] by Zeg9 and Player Textures [player_textures] by PilzAdam and [simple_skins] by TenPlus1.